Corona, Coercion, Pregnancy and Birth Part 1

 For these women the genie is out of the bottle and it is never going back.

-If you have found my blog and support helpful and would like to support my work – you can donate to my paypal https://paypal.me/SamanthaGadsdenDoula
+If you have found my blog and support helpful and would like to support my work – you can on my DONATE page.

 If this blog post raises questions for you please feel free to contact me or join one of the groups I co-admin which can be found HERE.